irfanhakim-as/charts/mika/plexmaster/README.md

     Pay extra attention to the descriptions and sample values provided in the chart values file.

-3. Install a new release for PlexMaster or upgrade an existing PlexMaster release:
+3. Install a new release for Flex or upgrade an existing Flex release:

     ```sh
-    helm upgrade --install ${releaseName} mika/plexmaster --namespace ${namespace} --create-namespace --values values.yaml --wait
+    helm upgrade --install ${releaseName} mika/flex --namespace ${namespace} --create-namespace --values values.yaml --wait
     ```

     Replace `${releaseName}` and `${namespace}` accordingly.

-4. Verify that your PlexMaster release has been installed:
+4. Verify that your Flex release has been installed:

     ```sh
     helm ls --namespace ${namespace} | grep "${releaseName}"